CREST supports UK Government Cyber Essentials scheme

 Whilst organisations are free to implement the requirements within their organisation, some may want or need to gain independent assurance that they have fully implemented the controls.

-The assurance framework enables organisations to be independently assessed by trusted organisations that have access to suitably skilled knowledgeable and competent individuals.
-Both company and individuals will have signed up to enforceable and meaningful codes of conduct.
-The framework will also provide confidence that the controls defined in the scheme have been implemented correctly.
+The Cyber Essentials assurance framework enables organisations to be independently assessed by trusted organisations that have access to suitably skilled knowledgeable and competent individuals.